zhanyong-wan/wordle-solver/README.md

 # wordle-solver
-A tool for solving the New York Times wordle puzzles in the hard mode.
+A perfect solver for the New York Times wordle puzzles.
+This tool can solve all wordle puzzles within 6 guesses.

 ## USAGE